STORY / GAMEPLAY

-In a post-Apocalyptic world, people race with their armored cars.
-Races take place in the Badlands; the desolate ruins left after the nuclear conflict.
-There are eight tracks to race against 2 computer drones or a drone and a friend (supports two-player mode).
-Finishing behind the other two, loses you one of your two credits.
-Oh, do not forget to use your mounted cannon, which will slow down a bit your opponents!
-Occasionally gold wrenches appear on the track and can be picked up by running over them.
-Pick them up and get enough credits to buy upgrades between races.
-Upgrades can be Tires for better grip, faster Speed, Turbo boosts (limited), Missiles, Shields and Brakes.
-Each stage has its own unique details and scenario.
-Apart of the aggressive opponents, there are several other hazards to look after during racing.
-Occasional spikes may appear at certain spots, oils slicks, water pits, moving gates, snipers (!) firing at you from towers and so on!
-All of them will just slow you down by making you i.e. too spin when run over oil slicks.
-Control over your vehicle is simple to get grips with.
+In a post-Apocalyptic world, people race with some specially designed, armored cars (much like the cars we saw in the Mad Max movies).
+Each race takes place in Badlands, a desolate area with ruined buildings after a nuclear conflict.
+There are eight tracks to try and you can play either alone against two computer controlled cars or with a friend (in two-players mode) and one computer controlled car.
+Finishing last will cost one of your two (in total) credits.
+You must not forget to use your mounted cannon, as it can slow down your opponents.
+Gold wrenches may occasionally appear on the track and can be picked up by running over them.
+Pick those wrenches up and get enough credits to buy upgrades between races.
+The upgrades vary from tires for better grip, faster speed, limited turbo boosts, missiles, shields and enhanced brakes.
+Each stage has its own unique details and settings.
+Apart from the aggressive opponents, there are several other hazards to alert you during racing.
+Spikes, oils slicks, water pits, moving gates, snipers firing at you from towers and so on, may appear at certain spots and will just slow you down.
+The control over your vehicle is simple to get grips with.

-The game plays much like the famous Super Sprint game and is real fun to play.
-Just scoot round as fast as possible avoiding hazards and leave behind your opponents.
+The game plays much like Super Sprint and is really fun.
+Just scoot rounds as fast as possible avoiding hazards and leave your opponents behind.

 GRAPHICS / SOUND

 The Atari ST version looks quite close to the arcade but with 16 colors on-screen.
 The game's environments are nicely made, without any fancy visuals or any extra techniques.
 On the technical sector, simplicity is the key but the gameplay is what counts the most.

 As for the sound, the ST port is more than adequate though you have the option to play either with music or sound effects only.